isaacnmm/pestpolicy-hugo2XX/content/posts/does-diatomaceous-earth-kill-bed-bugs/index.md

 ##  How long does it Take D.E To Kill a Bed Bug?

 Previous experiments placed the number of bedbugs killed between four days to ten days, with the length of the period dependent on the bed bugs strain.
 So, What Does This Mean?
-As a stand
-- alone bed bug pesticide, D. E remains largely ineffective, and thus, in the event of an infestation, you will be less likely to contain the spread of the bugs using D. E.
+As a stand-alone bed bug pesticide, D. E remains largely ineffective, and thus, in the event of an infestation, you will be less likely to contain the spread of the bugs using D. E.

 Let's not even begin on the event that if you live in an apartment complex, D. E will unlikely help you if your neighbors aren't in on the item.
-If indeed you want to keep using the D. E powder for your bed bug extermination exercise, perhaps you should consider a few things, most of which will need professional help, or at least, above
-- basic application of the powder.
+If indeed you want to keep using the D. E powder for your bed bug extermination exercise, perhaps you should consider a few things, most of which will need professional help, or at least, above-basic application of the powder.

 ###  *High Applications Necessary for Bed Bugs*